 Ideally, the most significant aspects will be assigned an Objective or goal.
 Task strategies can then be identified to meet the Objective.

-To reduce the negative impacts of the various aspects of an organization’s activities, products or services, and to achieve the environmental objectives set for the organization, you should develop EMS strategies and task tactics.
+To reduce the negative impacts of the various aspects of an organization’s activities, products or services, and to achieve the environmental objectives set for the organization, you should develop EMS task strategies and tactics.
 Usually, task strategies and tactics describe changes in work requirements and tasks performed during normal operations.

 Here are some examples of task strategies and tactics: